HSBC Climate Partnership

-The HSBC Climate Partnership is a five-year program between HSBC, The Climate Group, Earthwatch, Smithsonian Tropical Research Institute and WWF, to inspire action on climate change.
+The HSBC Climate Partnership was a five-year program between HSBC, The Climate Group, Earthwatch, Smithsonian Tropical Research Institute and WWF, to inspire action on climate change.

-Since 2007, we have been working around the world - with a focus on Brazil, China, India, the UK and USA - to:
+Since 2007, we worked around the world - with a focus on Brazil, China, India, the UK and USA - to:

 - Reduce the carbon emissions of major cities